libremfg/rhize-docs/content/deploy/install/services.md

     | Grafana  | `<CUSTOMER>-grafana.{{< param domain_name >}}`                        |
     | BPMN     | `<CUSTOMER>-bpmn.{{< param domain_name >}}`                           |

+### Overrides

+Each service is installed through a Helm YAML file.
+For some of these services, you might need to edit this file to add credential information and modify defaults.

+Common values that are changed include:
+- URLs and URL links
+- The number of replicas running for each pod
+- Ingress values for services exposed on the internet

 ## Get client secrets.

 1. Go to Keycloak and get the secrets for each client you've created.